-Budget by the Global Carbon Project, and statistics on fuel use.
-This information brought to the table at UNFCCC: then politicians can be advised to undertake actions to reduce emissions, but which policy instruments to use is a political choice.
+UNFCCC: then politicians can be advised to undertake actions to reduce emissions, but which policy instruments to use is a political choice.

-ICOS is expected to support the flow of information by producing so-called "level 3 data", which provides localised and frequently (monthly) updated information on sources and sinks, up to the level of industrial installations, which enables policy-makers to see that the actions they take do (or do not) have an impact.
-This requires ICOS to put effort into interpretation and visualisation (the data products) in addition to data publication.
+ICOS is expected to support the flow of information by producing so-called "level 3 data", which provides localized and frequently (monthly) updated information on sources and sinks, up to the level of industrial installations, which enables policy-makers to see that the actions they take do (or do not) have an impact.
+This requires ICOS to put effort into interpretation and visualization (the data products) in addition to data publication.
 Some early results of such insights are available in Sweden, where (pre) ICOS data is used in wetlands and forest management; mostly based on the results from the Swedish center before ICOS.
 Put together, there is an explicit expectation from stakeholders that ICOS will contribute to better decisions by means of better data.

 Finally, ICOS also has a unifying effect on the governmental levels by means of science diplomacy.
 An international collaboration like ICOS brings together not only scientists but also representatives of environment-related ministries that participate.
 Interviewees external to ICOS member states mention the fact that countries from the EU have successfully come together to make a joint observation facility should not be underestimated, and that getting people on the same page is very important and non-trivial.
 From a more political perspective, ICOS fulfills the need for Europe to have its own data supply.
-Even if other (global) research organisations would be able to provide data and cross-calibration services, the question remains if it would be desirable to rely on other countries for policy-relevant data.
+Even if other (global) research organizations would be able to provide data and cross-calibration services, the question remains if it would be desirable to rely on other countries for policy-relevant data.